oliverandrich/django-tailwind-cli/README.md

 ## Contributing

-In order to contribute, this package as no required dependencies besides an installed version of Python and pip.
+In order to contribute, this package as no required tool dependencies besides an installed version of Python and pip.
 But you can use uv to speed up your workflow a bit.
 The following commands assume that you have already setup a virtual environment and activated it.

 ### Using pip